 Los Angeles County, like the rest of the west coast, has had a fairly low initial death rate compared to New York, Italy and Spain.
 The death rate in this current wave is comparable to deaths for a typical flu season (Pneumonia and Flu).
 Since a small percentage of the overall population has been exposed to the virus, and the reproductive rate has been pushed well below 1, we can begin to return to normal.

 Our LA County recovery model illustrates that recovery measures can be implemented now with minimal risk, buying time for the development of therapeutic measures.
 The model assigns two months for each phase of the White House/CDC plan for recovery.
 We allow for mild summer reduction in the transmission rate and mortality rate.
-Our analysis of the simulation input parameters is here.

 The model shows that the a second wave of the virus does not appear until the transition to full recovery (return to normal).
 But the decision to transition to full recovery can be deferred and mitigation strategies adjusted to protect those who are vulnerable, or to respond to high infection rate opportunities (like large events).